 Admissions Review Committee

-Applicants or admitted students who self-disclose or are found through the enrollment process to have been dismissed or expelled from another institution for non-academic reasons, or who are currently in violation of the LCCC Student Code of Conduct (Procedure 3.15P) will undergo review by the Admissions Review Committee.
+Applicants or admitted students who self-disclose or are found through the enrollment process to have been dismissed or expelled from another institution for non-academic reasons, or who are currently in violation of the LCCC Student Code of Conduct (Procedure 3.14.1P), or who self-disclose or for whom LCCC becomes aware of a history of Serious Criminal Conduct, will undergo review by the Admissions Review Committee.

-The Dean of Students or designee will gather and analyze information related to an applicant’s prior or pending dismissal or expulsion from another institution.
+The Dean of Students or designee will gather and analyze information related to an applicant’s application.
+This may require the applicant to provide relevant documentation.
+LCCC may also request the individual authorize release of records as permitted by law.

 The Dean of Students will present his/her research to the Admissions Review Committee.
 The Committee may request additional information be obtained by the Dean of Students, or may request to interview the applicant or student.
 Following a thorough review of all relevant information, and in consideration of individual and campus safety, the Admissions Review Committee will make the admissions decision in one of following ways: